What’s decision tree?

 Post‐pruning

-- Grow decision tree to its entirety
+- Grow the decision tree to its entirety

 - Trim the nodes of the decision tree in a bottom‐up fashion